 The relationship you are encouraged to forge with some food truck suppliers is more like a partnership than a delivery service.
-Since supplier success depends on their clients’ success, they offer tools, information, reports, recipes, cost calculators, and other tools to help you manage your mobile food business, control costs, and track inventory.
-Information is a powerful business tool.
+Supplier success depends on their clients’ success.
+Because of this they offer tools, information, reports, recipes, and cost calculators to help you manage your mobile food business, control costs, and track inventory.
+Information is a powerful business tool, so use them.

 Ask additional questions